katrintirok/python-environmental-lesson/_episodes/04-merging-data.md

 DataFrames](http://pandas.pydata.org/pandas-docs/stable/merging.html) including
 `merge` and `concat`.

 To work through the examples below, we first need to load the different  files into pandas DataFrames.
-We will work with the files 'raingauges_data.csv', 'raingauges.csv' and 'region.csv'.
+We will work with the files 'raingauge_data.csv', 'raingauges.csv' and 'region.csv'.

 (If done SQL already remember the files from there, otherwise open in text editor for first look)